 Infopoints at the hospital allow you to make free calls to taxi companies to arrange your journey home.
 There is an infopoint located at the main entrance on King Edward Street.
 There are additional infopoints at the exit of Clinic 2, at the patient transport lounge by Clinic 3 and by the discharge lounge outside ward 4A.

 There are a small number of parking bays for Blue Badge holders.
 These are accessed via Giltspur Street.
 Drivers who are registered disabled and have a Blue Badge can also check where to park at on the City of London Corporation website.

 St Bartholomew's Hospital is situated within the congestion charge zone and the Ultra Low Emission Zone (ULEZ).

 You may be able to claim a refund for the cost of your transport to hospital through the Healthcare Travel Costs Scheme (HTCS) if you:

 - are not eligible for patient transport services (PTS)

 - cannot afford the cost of travelling to hospital

 - cannot get a friend or relative to take you

-A shop can be found on the ground floor of the King George V building, which sells toiletries, confectionery, newspapers and magazines, cards and hospital souvenirs.
-It opens Monday to Friday, 8.30am-4pm.
+The Guild Shop can be found on the ground floor of the KGV building.
+It sells toiletries, confectionery, newspapers and magazines, cards and hospital souvenirs.
+The shop is open Monday to Friday, 8.30am to 4pm.
 The shop is run by volunteers from the Barts Guild.
 Opening hours may be subject to change.

 Restaurant and coffee shop